juanico10/Pihole_list/assets/create-csr.md

 ```bash
 nano openssl.cnf
 ```
-In the [ dname ] or “Distinguished Name” section you must configure:
-* commonName
-* emailAddress
-* countryName

 In the file you have to look for the [ req ] section and then find and uncomment the following line.
 If the line does not exist you can simply add it.
 This ensures that the next config section we make is included.